Loading/Unloading to Amazon Redshift using Python

 - It provides functionality to download and upload data to S3 buckets, and internal stages (Snowflake)

 conda config --add channels conda-forge conda install locopy

-A virtual environment is highly recommended
+A virtual or conda environment is highly recommended

 $ virtualenv locopy $ source locopy/bin/activate $ pip install --upgrade setuptools pip $ pip install locopy